ablx-capco/dev-setup-script/README.md

 ```

 ## Manual Steps
-Google Cloud SDK may require the following steps to be accessible from terminal:
+Google Cloud SDK may require you to run the following commands in terminal to use gcloud in terminal:
 ```
     for bash users
      source "$(brew --prefix)/Caskroom/google-cloud-sdk/latest/google-cloud-sdk/path.bash.inc"